gamblevore/speedie/Documentation/Speed.md

 The Speedie version is **11.5x smaller** (this was *after* I deleted some #ifdef'd code and comments from the C++ version).

-The Speedie version also has much good error-checking on the file, and on app parameter handling.
+The Speedie version has good error-checking on the file, and on app parameter handling.
 The C++ overhead is because C++ doesn't come with basic functions like "reading a file", which forces you to google or use stackoverflow to find answers to do basic things.
 Usually the simple answers are the wrong one.
 In this case, there is a 3-line C++ version of reading files, but it is very slow.
 Not good for a speed test!

 Now, I created a file with 100,000 lines, using this program [Examples/randomwords.spd](../Examples/randomwords.spd) (Again, a small program that does a lot)